jose-Abel/mathMagicians/README.md

 ### Usage

-To start the webpack-dev-server, run the following command:
+To run the "react-scripts start" script, type the following command:

 ```
     npm start